openwisp/openwisp-ipam/README.rst

 IP Address View
 ===============

-An api enpoint for retrieving, updating or deleting a IP address instance.
+An api endpoint for retrieving, updating or deleting a IP address instance.

 GET
 ---